foreversd/forever/README.md

     // Basic configuration options
     //
-    'silent': false,            // Silences the output from stdout and stderr in the parent process 'forever': true,            // Indicates that this script should run forever 'uid': 'your-UID'           // Custom uid for this forever process. (default: autogen) 'pidFile': 'path/to/a.pid', // Path to put pid information for the process(es) started 'max': 10,                  // Sets the maximum number of times a given script should run
+    'silent': false,            // Silences the output from stdout and stderr in the parent process 'uid': 'your-UID'           // Custom uid for this forever process. (default: autogen) 'pidFile': 'path/to/a.pid', // Path to put pid information for the process(es) started 'max': 10,                  // Sets the maximum number of times a given script should run